mmettler21/political_analysis/README.md

   <img width="600" src="static/Most_cited.png">
 </p>

-This plot shows the most cited politicians by both newspapers and shows that Donald Trump is by far the most quoted one, since his histogram bean is still higher than the orders, even with a logarithmic scale.
+This plot shows the most cited politicians for both newspapers and shows that Donald Trump is by far the most quoted one, since his histogram bean is still higher than the others, even with a logarithmic scale.

 ### Republicans or Democrats speakers ?

-Knowing the political affiliation of each, we tried to see if the New York Times would have more quotes about democrats while Fox News more of republicans.
+Knowing the political affiliation of each, we tried to see if the New York Times would cite in the top 10 more Democrats while Fox News more Republicans.
+But in reality, NYT have more Republicans in its top 10 speakers while Fox News has more Democrats.
+This can be showed with the plot below :

 <body>
 <center>